giampaolo/psutil/docs/stdlib-equivalents.rst

 how the two APIs differ.
 The most common difference is that stdlib functions only operate on the **current process**, while psutil works on **any process**.

+See also the :doc:`alternatives` page for a higher-level discussion of how psutil compares to the standard library and third-party tools.

 System-wide functions
 ---------------------